What to Bring on Safari

-It is recommended that you take a pair of long pants – these are useful on the Bush Walks as well as protective from insects in the evenings and nights.
+It is recommended that you take a pair of long pants – these are useful on the Bush Walks and also protect you from insects in the evenings and nights.

-For guests doing the 4h Bush Walk along the Olifants River please bring CLOSED walking shoes and clothes of neutral colour – bright polka dot shirts are likely to enrage Zulu, our resident Black rhino bull !
+For guests doing a Bush Walk please bring CLOSED walking shoes and clothes of neutral colour – bright polka dot shirts are likely to enrage Zulu, our resident Black rhino bull !

-At Marc’s Treehouse Lodge and Katekani Lodge the temperatures are usually 2 or 3 degrees lower than at Tremisana Lodge so, if you suffer from the cold, please ask for a hot water bottle.
+At Marc’s Treehouse Lodge, Masango Camp and Katekani Luxury Lodge the temperatures are usually 2 or 3 degrees lower than at Tremisana Lodge so, if you suffer from the cold, please ask for a hot water bottle.

-The Kruger Park gets well over 300 days of sun annually.
+The Kruger Park gets over 300 days of sun annually.
 You will need sunglasses.
-Take sunscreen as well especially in Summer ( November to February ).
+Take sunscreen as well especially in Summer (November to February).

 TORCH AND BINOCULARS